IALSA/IalsaSynthesis/libs/documents/architecture.md

   * Push groomed datasets to Shiny.
   * This unmanned mechanism runs on a timer.

-In many cases the `IalsaSynthesis` functions will do the heavy-lifting, but it's the responsibility of the code  in the Conference repository to call the package.
+In many cases the `IalsaSynthesis` functions will do the heavy-lifting, but it's the responsibility of the Conference repository code to call the package.

 IalsaPresentation Repository of Shiny Reports
 =============================================
 The system's [presentation layer](http://martinfowler.com/eaaDev/SeparatedPresentation.html) has two complementary branches.
 The interactive web page that is hosted on OU's [Shiny](http://shiny.rstudio.com/gallery/) server is discussed here.
 The static reports are discussed in the subsequent section.
 The code in this repository uses datasets that were already groomed; it contains very little manipulation.

-I belive the real strength of interactive visualization is that a human decides which information to suppress.
+I believe the real strength of interactive visualization is that a human decides which information to suppress.
 We'll leverage this ability in at least two ways: (A) as the participants are entering data into the catalog, and (B) after all the results are collected.
 Furthermore, these two levels are crossed with two more: (1) individual study-level reports and (2) overall conference-level reports.
 Each of the four cells can make a contribution to understanding and to the conference experience.

 #### A1 Reports: Single Study Progress Bookkeeping
-During the conference, the reports will be periodically refreshed as more model results are collected and parsed (using the packge and repository described above).
+During the conference, the reports will be periodically refreshed as more model results are collected and parsed (using the package and repository described above).
 The focus of the 'A1' reports is the participant's progress during the conference.
 The bookkeeping mechanism guides them through the dozens of models the most run and submit.
 It also indicates which submitted models contain incomplete or invalid information.

 These reports also ideally